nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 ![](./images/git-data-source_7.png)

+> !!! note
-> Note: If the templates don't populate make sure the Git directory is named `export_templates` and the Nautobot `content type` for the object is the sub-directory name.
+    If the templates don't populate, make sure the Git directory is named `export_templates` and the sub-directory and sub-sub-directory names correctly match the Nautobot `content type`.

 Example below:
 ```